Approximate k-uniform states: definition, construction and applications: Main Results

 Let $f$ be a polynomial of degree $K$.
 Let $f(U)=\sum_{i}\alpha_{i}M_{i}(U)$ where $M_{i}(U)$ are monomials and let $\beta(f)=\sum_{i}|\alpha_{i}|$.
 Suppose $f$ has probability concentration under Haar measure:

-Where $C,a$ are some given constants.
-Let $\nu$ be an $\epsilon'$-approximate unitary $t$-design.
+where $C,a$ are some given constants.
+Let $\nu$ be an $\epsilon'$-approximate unitary $t$-design (Definition~\ref{approx-k-design-def2} based on monomials).
 Then

-for integer $m$ with $2mK\leq t$, where $D$ is the total system dimension and $\mathrm{Prob}_H,\mathrm{Prob}_\nu$ represents the probability under Haar and approximate $t$ design respectively. \end{lemma} It seems that it only requires the ensemble to be a $2$-design to generate approximate $k$-uniform states, since approximate $k$-uniform only has purity constraints on reduced density matrices.
-However, we find that according to Theorem \ref{thm:prob-concen-k-design}, to reach similar concentration results for pseudo-random unitary ensemble, it requires $t$ to be bigger.
+for integer $m$ with $2mK\leq t$, where $D$ is the total system dimension, and $\mathrm{Prob}_H,\mathrm{Prob}_\nu$ represents the probability under Haar measure and approximate $t$ design measure, respectively. \end{lemma}

+It seems that it only requires the ensemble to be a $2$-design to generate approximate $k$-uniform states, since approximate $k$-uniform only has purity constraints on reduced density matrices.
+However, we find that for pseudo-random unitary ensemble, it requires $t$ to be bigger to reach similar concentration results from Haar random ensemble (Theorem~\ref{thm:approx-uniform-prob}), but a constant $t$ suffices for our purpose.

-In this work we integrate these results and show logarithmic-depth circuit can generate approximate $k$-uniform states with high probability.
-We come to the following conclusion: \begin{theorem} $\epsilon$-approximate $k$-uniform state on $n$ qudits with local dimension $d$ can be generated from random 1 dimensional(1D) circuit ensemble of depth $L$ with failure probability satisfying:
+In this section, we integrate these results and show that low depth circuit can generate approximate $k$-uniform states with high probability.
+We come to the following conclusion: